-Understand to Prevent 17 Million Heart Attacks and Strokes Worldwide
+Understand Heart Attack and Stroke, to Prevent 17 Million Worldwide Deaths Annually!

 Heart attacks and stroke are called cardio-vascular diseases (CVD).
 The WHO states 17 million deaths in the world annually result directly from cardio-vascular disease.
 That's 31% of ALL deaths, from any cause.
 More people die from CVD than any other cause, by a significant margin.
 Science Daily, an American publication, reports 48% of all Americans have some form of CVD.
 Statista.com publish figures for the percentage of CVD sufferers by country using only drug management, showing a range from 17% in China to 63% in Japan.
 These are mind-blowing figures considering the majority of these cases are preventable.